EffortlessDev/policies/_chapters/12-disaster_recovery.md

     * Upon notification from the CTO, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
     * The CTO is to notify the hosting facility partners that a contingency event has been declared.
     * The CTO is to notify remaining personnel and executive leadership on the general status of the incident.
-    * Notification can be message, email, or phone.
+    * Notification can be by message, email, or phone.

 ### ​12.4.2​ Recovery Phase
 This section provides procedures for recovering the application at an alternate site, whereas other efforts are directed to repair damage to the original system and capabilities.